 In January 2018 I created a Patreon page to help support the rising costs of running this platform, as well as to help build out in the future.
 Everything you need to know about the why’s and what’s can be found over on Patreon.

 If you have a film-related product that you’d like reviewed, I’d love to hear from you.
 Simply use the contact page to get in touch.

 How often is the site updated?

-As of December 2017, I aim to publish at least five new image posts (taken by EMULSIVE), one interview and two articles/essays released each week.
-Interviews are released on Wednesday’s at ~11am EST.
+As of December 2017, I aim to publish at least five new image posts (taken by EMULSIVE), one interview and five articles/essays each week.
+Interviews are released every other Wednesday at ~11am EST.